 Antithesis is the bringing together of two very different things to emphasise the contrast between them.
 It is important that there is a balance between the two parts.

-Example: Alexander Pope, a poet, said 'To err is human, to forgive, divine.'
+Example: "To err is human, to forgive, divine."
 (To err means to make a mistake.)
-Martin Luther King Jr said, 'We must learn to live together as brothers or perish together as fools.'